Windows & doors

 - doors that meet ENERGY STAR® Zone 3 requirements;

 - wood, vinyl, fibreglass, or thermally broken metal frames;

 - glazing with low-e and an inert gas fill.

-For a list of ENERGY STAR qualified windows, doors, and skylights visit the List of Models section of the Natural Resources Canada website
+For a list of ENERGY STAR® certified windows and doors, visit the List of Models section of the Natural Resources Canada website.

 For more information on improving the energy efficiency of your windows and doors, read our how-to booklets: